ExplorViz-Archive/explorviz-frontend/E2E-tests/README.md

 The provided tests can be run by executing `gauge run specs`.
 Ideally, the E2E tests should be executed automatically (via TravisCI) to recognize severe failures quickly.
 Such a failure could be as a simple as a failing login due to a minor change in the frontend or backend.
+Currently, the TravisCI builds both backend and frontend using `docker-compose -f docker-compose-complete.yml up -d`.
+After that, the gauge dependencies are installed and the test scenarios are executed.
+This can be achieved by running `npm test` in this directory.

 ## Caveats